 Tigers do not shy away from water and enjoy bathing in streams and lakes to escape the heat in hot climates.

 Baby tigers are called cubs.
 In tall grass, rock crevices or caves, tiger cubs are born blind and depend on their mother for protection.
 Females usually give birth to two to three cubs but can have as many as six.

 The range of these big cats can be between 20km to 400km.
 Tigers in cold northern regions tend to have the largest territories.
 Scent marking allows tigers to communicate with other tigers in their range, and scratching posts are also useful communication tools, as well as helping to keep their claws sharp.

 Tigers have night vision that is six times better than that of humans, which helps them hunt successfully in the dark.
 A tiger will mainly hunt pigs and deer but is capable of taking prey larger than itself.

-The remaining tiger subspecies are the Siberian tiger, South China tiger, Sumatran tiger, Indochinese tiger, Malayan tiger and Bengal tiger.
-It is believed that amongst those there are only 3,000 to 4,500 individuals left in the wild.
+The surviving tiger subspecies are the Siberian tiger, South China tiger, Sumatran tiger, Indochinese tiger, Malayan tiger and Bengal tiger.
+It is believed that between all of those subspecies, there are only 3,000 to 4,500 individuals left in the wild.